 Your Congressional Representative

-You will likely talk to a congressional staffer or an intern dedicated to constituent services.
-They will take down your name, opinion and relay that information for your representative.
-Many offices tally the number of constituents that call to support or oppose various issues.
+You will likely talk to a Congressional staffer or intern dedicated to constituent services.
+They will take down your name, opinion, and relay that information to your representative.
+Most offices keep track of the number of constituents that call about specific issues.